 This script will send the specified DICOM images to a DICOM server.
 If a direcotory is specified all files in the directory will be sent.
 There is no recursion - sub-directories of a named directory are not checked.

 The local AE Title is used in the DICOM association.
 The remote system's AE Title, port and host name or IP address must be specified.

 If multiple images are being sent a delay may be used between each send to try to prevent transfer errors.
 The delay starts at 0 and increases by 0.1 sec each time an error occurs up to the max-delay.
-Failed transfers will be retired 3 times.
-At the end of all transfers the script will list how many images were successful and failed and you may try again to sent the failed files.
+Failed transfers will be retried 3 times.
+At the end of all transfers the script will list how many images were successful and failed and you may try again to send the failed files.

 If no file/dir name is supplied, the connection to the remote system is checked (DICOM echo).

 Links to this script with the names of our local scanners allow transfer to these systems without supplying the AE Titles, destination port and name or address: